GSA/modernization/pages/report/10-appendix-e.md

 Exec.
 Order No. 13,800, 82 FR 22391, § 1(c)(vi)(B)(2) (May 11, 2017).
 This appendix, along with the report itself, does so.
 The report suggests increased use of consolidated network architectures and shared services.
-Generally, federal law contemplates that agencies control their own systems and information either directly or through contract.
+Generally, Federal law contemplates that agencies control their own systems and information either directly or through contract.
-Moving to consolidated network architectures and shared services generally involves moving away from agency control and thus tends to increase tension with relevant law and requires greater analysis and legal documentation.
-While additional legal review and documentation would need to be performed during any eventual development of the consolidated network architectures and shared services based on their exact facts, implementation of the report’s recommendations can likely be achieved within existing law in most instances, as long as they are designed with a view toward satisfying applicable legal requirements.
+Moving to consolidated network architectures, commercial cloud and shared services generally involves moving away from agency control and thus tends to increase tension with relevant law and requires greater analysis and legal documentation.
+While additional legal review and documentation would need to be performed during any eventual development of the consolidated network architectures, commercial cloud, and shared services based on their exact facts, implementation of the report’s recommendations can likely be achieved within existing law in most instances, as long as they are designed with a view toward satisfying applicable legal requirements.
 A summary of some of the main areas of law and legal issues implicated by this report are discussed below.

 ## The Federal Information Security Modernization Act of 2014 (FISMA)

 The Federal Information Security Modernization Act of 2014 (FISMA) and later amendments are codified in subsection II of chapter 35 of title 44 of the U.S. Code.
-These provisions, which we will refer to here as FISMA, create a whole-of-Government approach to federal information security[^30] pursuant to which OMB oversees agency information security policies and practices; DHS administers implementation of these policies and practices for federal, civilian, executive-branch agencies, including by assisting agencies and providing certain Government-wide protections; and agencies are responsible for providing information security protections commensurate with the risk and magnitude of the
+These provisions, which we will refer to here as FISMA, create a whole-of-Government approach to Federal information security[^32] pursuant to which OMB oversees agency information security policies and practices; DHS administers implementation of these policies and practices for Federal, civilian, executive-branch agencies, including by assisting agencies and providing certain Government-wide protections; and agencies are responsible for providing information security protections commensurate with the risk and magnitude of the